SAP says to restructure business, sets longer-term guidance

 The company will reassign some employees and offer early retirement to others, but expects its overall head count to be higher at the end of this year, CFO Luka Mucic told reporters on a call.

-“This is not a cost-cutting program - it’s a fitness program and a simplification,” said Mucic.
+“This is not a cost-cutting programme - it’s a fitness programme and a simplification,” said Mucic.

 Reporting by Douglas Busvine; editing by Thomas Seythal